Abdelouahedb/govAI-hub/README.md

 French-first, bilingual web platform for internal AI-system governance.
 It provides a central registry, explainable risk assessment, compliance audits, corrective actions, incident management, documented human decisions, an audit trail, dashboard indicators, and PDF reporting.

 > Educational prototype for an ENSIASD MGSI internship project.
-All data is fictional.
-GovAI Hub is not legal advice, regulatory certification, ISO certification, or an official compliance assessment.

 ## What is implemented